0NG/smac-tools/Readme.md

 mac_universal -s 0,1,2,3,4,5,6,7,8,9,10,11,12,13,14,15 --round 5 --thread 16 --threshold 19 -t 57600 -l 1 --dpi=1,3
 ```
 which means the clocks 1 and 3 are dummy rounds taking the constant msg.

+To generate patterns of sigmas that have the same differential trails, use `-l 2`.

 To run the demo of SMAC, use `./build/bin/smac_demo`.